stormpath/express-stormpath/docs/quickstart.rst

 Express-Stormpath functionality.

 The ``apiKeyFile`` option takes an absolute path to the ``apiKey.properties`` file you downloaded in the previous section.
+If you don't specify this setting, the library will try to load this file automatically from your current directory, as well as from ``~/.stormpath/apiKey.properties``.

 The ``application`` option requires you to specify your Stormpath Application href, which can be found under your Application on the `Stormpath Applications`_ dashboard page.
+If you have created a Stormpath application previously, you don't need to specify this at all -- it will use your application automatically.

 The ``secretKey`` option should be a long, random string that is NOT checked into your source code.
 This is used to secure user sessions.
 Make sure this isn't guessable!
+If you don't set this value, a random key will be generated for you.
+Please note that this is a BAD idea for production apps, as each time your web server restarts your users will be forced to re-log into their accounts.

 If you'd prefer to specify your API credentials without using an ``apiKey.properties`` file, you can also do that easily by setting the following